Nimaoth/Nev/README.md

 - snippets
 - workspace symbols
 - rename
+- inlay hints: space left/right

 ## text editor
 - includeAfter names should be named includeLineLen or something like that
+- don't render multi line diagnostics inline but in a popup which can be opened/closed
+- don't show completion window when no completions available
+- close completion windows when cursor moves
+- discard bom
+- tabs: unindent not working

 [Test report](https://nimaoth.github.io/Absytree/testresults.html)